stashyman/MusicShare/README.md

 8: being able to change the borrow length, and be either time in minutes or num plays (in profile seetings)

-9: Library searching (we have by single friend working, but need to impliment by all friends and by public)

 Issues recently fixed